agent18/agent18.github.io/_posts/2017-09-01-Questions.markdown

 - Why should you look at the world in an ideal setting to determine what you want?

-- How do we know which feelings to trust?
+- **How do we know which feelings to trust?
 What is the criterion with which we can reliably distinguish false feelings from real ones?
-Does emotional stimulation and visual stimulation help in determining the real value system?
+Does emotional stimulation and visual stimulation help in determining the real value system?**

 - What are some important values and why?

-- How much is a human life worth to you?
+**- How much is a human life worth to you? how far do we go to save it?**

 - Don't we think the life of ants is pointless?
 Anything that we do is just carrying on some legacy left over by some random process.
 Why not just do random things?